SURFpol/pol-ml/README.md

 # Project Open Leermaterialen - Machine Learning
 Experiments related to the study investigating the generation of machine-learning based metadata.
 Please note that all the code in this repository is experimental and not yet suitable for implementation.
-SURF does not warrant nor support this code.
+SURF does not provide support for this code.
 Further details are available in the accompanying report, available on the SURFpol Wiki.

 # Data and Preprocessing
 The dataset which was used during the experiments consists of documents and video which are available within the Open Leermaterialen project and other sources (WikiWijs, Leraar24, HBO-Verpleegkunde).
 This results in a dataset which includes approximately 850 documents and 255 videos.